What is a cash-out refinance?

 There are many advantages to using a cash-out refinance over other types of loan products if you need a large sum of money.
 Here are some common reasons to use a cash-out refinance:

-- Get a lower interest rate on their mortgage.
-This is the most common reason why most people do a traditional refinance, and it makes sense for cash-out refinancing, too, because you’ll be taking on a larger loan and lowering your interest costs.
+- Get a lower interest rate on your mortgage – This is the most common reason why most people do a traditional refinance, and it makes sense for cash-out refinancing, too, because you’ll be taking on a larger loan and lowering your interest costs.

-- Make value-added home improvements or repairs to your home.
-Homeowners who use cash-out refis for these type of projects can deduct the mortgage interest from their taxes.
+- Make value-added home improvements or repairs to your home – Homeowners who use cash-out refis for these types of projects can deduct the mortgage interest from their taxes if these projects substantially increase the home’s value.
 Also, tapping your home’s equity could be less expensive than other forms of financing, such as a home equity loan, personal loan or credit cards.

 Risks of using a cash-out refinance